PawelWielga/chatgpt_codex_tests/README.md

 * **Tetris** – classic falling-block puzzle with on‑screen arrow controls.
 * **Connect 4** – two players drop red and yellow discs to line up four in a row.
 Online play now works through PeerJS using short 5-character codes – no local server needed.
 * **Pong** – classic paddle and ball game for two players.
+* **Gorący Ziemniak** – prosta gra imprezowa dla wielu osób.
+Jeden z graczy trzyma "ziemniaka" i musi przekazać go dalej nim upłynie czas.

-Most of the games are meant for local play but **Connect 4** and **Rock Paper Scissors** also allow remote matches using the connection helpers described above.
+Most of the games are meant for local play but **Connect 4**, **Rock Paper Scissors** and **Gorący Ziemniak** also allow remote matches using the connection helpers described above.
 No external server is required – the games communicate directly between browsers.

 The repository is entirely static so it can be hosted on GitHub Pages or any basic web server without a build step.
 Feel free to browse the source code for each mini-game to see straightforward implementations of classic browser games.